EricRado/FIU-SeniorProject/README.md

 In order to allow cross compatibility for the two operating systems the data was saved on Firebase database and images on Firebase storage.

 The purpose of Life Management is to guide users to a more active and healthy lifestyle.
 Our approach will try to get users to become more active through engaging them in activities that bring out the emotions of joy, passion, and contribution.
+Also with the help of life coaches users will get tips on how to acheive their goals.

 Youtube video link to a guest user case https://www.youtube.com/watch?v=8481F749Ug&index=5&list=PLG3lylzOg8Fh9erMQ5yX-NxLJ--Ky59z3